yannlelorier/Stochastic-processes-network-epidemic/README.md

 The following steps will be taken:

 - [ ] From a given file, the initial graph is read
-- [ ] The iteration of the algorithm is made and logged into a buffer to write into a pipe in order to create an epidemic_log file
-- [ ] Various files can be loaded into the program at the same time using threads
+- [ ] The program may be stopped at any time by pressing CTRL+C or CTRL+Z
-- [ ] An output graph is dumped, to see the final result at a given time.
+- [ ] An output graph is dumped, to see the final result at a given time

 ### 3.3 Progress